JakuWorks/Projects/Testing/README.txt

-While I learnt coding, sometimes I wanted to test a simple concept/way of doing something.
+While learning to code sometimes I want to test a simple concept/a way of doing something.
 Sometimes I save these 'experiments' and they can be found here.